spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 --------------------------------

 Let's study how can we made our waveforms more interesting.
-We can apply several simple techniques to achieve it.
+We can apply several simple techniqhaskellues to achieve it.

 ### Reading sound signals from files